Jim Buss: Professional career

 In January 2014, Buss pledged to his siblings that he would step down if the Lakers were not contending for the Western Conference championship in three to four years.
 According to Jeanie, she was holding him to his self-imposed deadline, and was expecting him to lead the Lakers to at least the second round of the playoffs by 2016–17.
 On February 21, 2017, Buss was fired as head of basketball operations of the Lakers, though he continued to be a part owner of the team.
 After a dispute with Jeanie over ownership of the team, he was removed as a trustee of the Buss family trust and lost his position on the Lakers board of directors.
+In 2025, the Buss family sold its majority stake in the Lakers to a group headed by Mark Walter at a team valuation of $10 billion.
+The Busses retained a 17.8% share of the team.